todayisnow/AWS/ebs.md

 2. Create a new EBS volume and specify the volume type, size, and configuration.
 3. Attach the EBS volume to an existing EC2 instance or create a new EC2 instance and attach the volume during instance launch.
 4. Use the EBS volume as storage for your EC2 instance, database, or file system.
-5. To show volume specs after connecting to EC2 instance
+5. To list devices after connecting to EC2 instance
    ```
    lsblk
    ```